 - Plates and dumbbells should be re-racked when they are finished being used.
 Do not allow weights to remain on barbells when a person has finished using a piece of equipment.

-- All equipment should be wiped down after use.
-Sanitizer bottles are posted around the facility.
+- Sanitize wipes are posted around the facility.

 - Chalk is not permitted in the fitness area.